saty-a/FlutterHub/README.md

     git clone https://github.com/YourUsername/FlutterHub.git

-    Replace `YourUsername` with your GitHub username.
+    Replace 'yourUserName' with your GitHub username.

 3. **Create a New Branch**: Create a new branch for your contribution.
 Use a descriptive branch name that summarizes the purpose of your contribution.